 Horizons Past and Present – Original Landscapes by Dominic Richardson.

 We have been excited to show Dominic’s work at the Hive all year, unfortunately, we have been beaten by Covid-19 restrictions each time.
-For now though we wanted to show you his stunning Landscapes of the local area virtually until we get the chance to display his work as it should be seen in our gallery.
+We are delighted that Dominic’s work will now be in the gallery from 4th December 2020 until 3rd January 2021!

 Dominic was born and lives in Alston, Cumbria.
 At the age of two Dominic was involved in a road traffic accident that resulted in him acquiring a brain injury.
 Despite this difficult start Dominic, now 24, has pursued an interest in art undeterred.
 In fact Dominic uses the disabilities associated with his injury (right sided paralysis and partial sightedness) to speak though his art on a positive way.
 His visual impairment has granted him an unique perspective on the world around him and, finding it difficult to paint with brushes, he mainly applies paint with his hands; leading to an appealing style.